manydevs/trannosrun/README.md

 or by clicking the download link: https://github.com/manydevs/trannosrun/archive/refs/heads/main.zip

-###### Disclaimer: ManyDevs are not affiliated with Trapsion / Capital Music or Trannos.
+###### Disclaimer: ManyDevs is not affiliated with Trapsion Entertainment, No Cap Label or Capital Music.
 Every asset that the game uses is publicly available and can be downloaded by anyone.